 If the pre-filing window passes without resolution, the lender files the foreclosure complaint with the Wisconsin circuit court.
 The homeowner has 20 days to respond.
 A timely response prevents a default judgment and keeps the litigation active.
 Critically, modification can continue even after the complaint is filed — filing a response and pursuing modification simultaneously is the standard strategy at this stage.
 Kenosha and Racine homeowners dealing with working-class market pressures, and Wausau and La Crosse residents navigating tighter regional economies, can still achieve modification outcomes during this window.

-After court proceedings, the circuit court enters a judgment of foreclosure.
-For most owner-occupied single-family residences, Wisconsin provides a 12-month redemption period from the date of judgment.
+After court proceedings, the circuit court enters a judgment of foreclosure under Wis.
+Stat. § 846.10.
+Under Wis.
+Stat. § 846.101, the standard redemption period for mortgages executed on or after April 27, 2016 is 6 months from the date of judgment (3 months if the lender waives deficiency); for pre-2016 mortgages the standard is 12 months (6 months with deficiency waiver).
 The homeowner retains possession during this period.
 Redemption requires paying the full outstanding debt — not just the arrears.
 This is not the same as a loan modification.
-The 12-month redemption period gives homeowners significant additional time to arrange a sale, refinance, or complete a modification if the earlier stages did not produce one, but it is a more expensive and difficult path than pre-judgment resolution.
+The redemption period gives homeowners additional time to arrange a sale, refinance, or complete a modification if the earlier stages did not produce one, but it is a more expensive and difficult path than pre-judgment resolution.

-If the property is not redeemed by the redemption date, the sheriff schedules and conducts the sale.
+If the property is not redeemed by the redemption date, the sheriff schedules and conducts the sale under Wis.
+Stat. § 846.16.
+Under Wis.
+Stat. § 846.165, the court must confirm the sale — the lender gives 5 days' notice to all parties before the confirmation hearing and may apply for a deficiency judgment at that hearing.
 Once the sale is confirmed, title transfers.
 Wisconsin allows deficiency judgments after judicial foreclosure — meaning if the sale proceeds do not cover the outstanding balance, the lender can pursue the homeowner for the difference.
 A professional review of your situation identifies what deficiency exposure exists.

 Find Out What Options Remain for Your Wisconsin Situation